Salary History Bans: What You Need to Know

 Women earned 85 cents to every man’s dollar in 2018, according to a Pew Research report.
 Pay inequality is even worse for female minorities.

-Job candidates who’ve been the victims of pay and gender discrimination usually feel the effect on their wages for years to come.
+Job candidates who’ve been the victims of age and gender discrimination usually feel the effect on their wages for years to come.
 Using current salary to determine future wages assumes the person is being paid fairly in the first place.

 However, since many females and minorities are historically underpaid, using current or previous salaries to set wages at a new job simply perpetuates the cycle of discrimination and pay inequality.